Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 The article, via video, will show you how to address and fix oil leakage from hardened and dry-rotted valve cover gaskets on Honda V6 engines.

 Over time, the valve cover gaskets on Honda's V6 engine lose their sealing properties.
 As a result, engine oil will seep and leak around the perimeter of the gaskets.
-These gaskets will harden and become brittle, almost like plastic; bending an old gasket like this that's been remove will make it break.
+These gaskets will harden and become brittle, almost like plastic; bending an old gasket like this that's been removed will make it break.
 Sometimes the gaskets get so hard they cannot be removed from the valve cover gasket grooves unless pried and chiseled out.

 The valve cover applies pressure on to the gasket with valve cover bolts cushioned with thick rubber washers or bushings.
 These bushings also lose their elasticity and harden, so they need to be replaced along with the valve cover gasket.